rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 ### Checking the existence of a value

 <!-- Luodaan myListlle seuraavaksi metodi `public boolean contains(T value)`, minkä avulla voidaan tarkistaa onko alkio myListlla.
 Hyödynnetään tässä tietoa siitä, että jokainen Javan olio -- riippumatta sen tyypistä -- perii Object-luokan (tai on Object-tyyppinen).
 Tämän takia jokaisella oliolla on metodi `public boolean equals(Object object)`, jota voidaan käyttää yhtäsuuruuden tarkasteluun. -->
-Next we'll create a method `public boolean contains(A value)`, which we use to check whether the List contains a value or not.
+Next we'll create the method `public boolean contains(Type value)`, which we use to check whether the List contains a value or not.
 We will make use of the fact that each Java object -- no matter its type -- inherits the Object class (or is type Object).
 Due to this, each object has the method `public boolean equals(Object object)`, which we can use to check equality.

 <!-- Luokan `List` muuttuja `firstFreeIndex` sisältää tiedon valuejen tämän hetkisestä lukumäärästä.
 Voimme siis toteuttaa `contains`-metodin siten, että tarkastelemme vain ne myListn indext, joissa on firstFreeIndex. -->
 The variable `firstFreeIndex` contains the number of elements in the array.
 We can implement the `contains` method so, that it only checks the indexes in the array which contain a value.